 The Arenal Volcano area should be part of any vacation to Costa Rica with kids.
 Arenal attracts visitors for its now-dormant volcano and natural hot springs, but it also boasts a spectacular lake and the most amazing eco system filled with wildlife and fresh fruits and vegetables.

-If you could visit only one area in Costa Rica, Parque National Manuel Antonio would be the place to go.
+If you could visit only one area in Costa Rica, Parque National Manuel Antonio might be the place to go.
 With rainforest, bird-watching, animals galore and beaches too, you can find it all here.
 Manuel Antonio National Park is one of the most popular national parks in the country.
 This is one of the top places to see sloths in Costa Rica.

 Corcovado National Park is one of the least developed areas of the country and the one with the most biodiversity.
 Here you’ll find a rich wilderness experience.
 This is the place for a jungle and wildlife adventure.